DanielD45/Teleios/README.md

 ### Core segment (always active)
 - /manageteleios (/mtl) command: opens an inventory to manage all plugin functionality.
 When you add the plugin to your server, everything will be deactivated standardly.
 - /setdebuglevel (/sdl) command: lets you show and change the debug level affecting the plugin outputs.
-You can set it from 0 - 3: <br/>
+You can set it from 0 - 10: <br/>
+  0 = no messages <br/>
+  1 = plugin start/end messages will be written to the terminal <br/>
+  2 = plugin start/end messages will be written to the terminal & in-game chat <br/>
+  3 = plugin start/end + fail messages will be written to the terminal <br/>
+  4 = plugin start/end + fail messages will be written to the terminal & in-game chat <br/>
+  5 = plugin start/end + fail + warning messages will be written to the terminal <br/>
+  6 = plugin start/end + fail + warning messages will be written to the terminal & in-game chat <br/>
-  0 = plugin start/end messages will be written to the terminal, <br/>
+  7 = plugin start/end + fail + warning + info messages will be written to the terminal <br/>
-  1 = plugin start/end + error messages will be written to the terminal, <br/>
+  8 = plugin start/end + fail + warning + info messages will be written to the terminal & in-game chat <br/>
-  2 = plugin start/end + error + method success + method skipped messages will be written to the terminal, <br/>
+  9 = plugin start/end + fail + warning + info + success messages will be written to the terminal <br/>
-  3 = plugin start/end + error + method success + method skipped messages will be written to the terminal and the in-game chat <br/>
+  10 = plugin start/end + fail + warning + info + success messages will be written to the terminal & in-game chat <br/>

 <br/>